SeaWorld Orlando Discounts & Coupons

 You can take a taxi to SeaWorld from Disney World for about $20-$35 each way plus tip, depending on traffic and where you leave from.
 You can also book a chartered limo, sedan, or van.
 Usually a chartered sedan will be fairly competitive in price with a taxi.
 With chartered cars you know the price up front, unlike a taxi where the price varies with traffic and depending on the specific route the driver chooses.
 On the other hand, there are always taxis available immediately at both parks, whereas with a chartered sedan you’ll need to schedule a time to be picked up.
 Most limo services will pick you up earlier or later if you find that you get tired or you need more time to see everything, but it depends on them having a car and driver available.

-If the Embassy Suites International Drive South doesn’t meet your needs or is sold out, SpringHill Suites Orlando at Seaworld and Fairfield Inn & Suites Orlando at Seaworld are located next to each other and offer complimentary breakfast and high-speed internet, plus free transportation to SeaWorld, Aquatica, Discovery Cove and Universal Orlando.
+If these two hotel don’t meet your needs or are sold out, SpringHill Suites Orlando at Seaworld and Fairfield Inn & Suites Orlando at Seaworld are located next to each other and offer complimentary breakfast and high-speed internet, plus free transportation to SeaWorld, Aquatica, Discovery Cove and Universal Orlando.
 SpringHill Suites offers oversized rooms called “studio suites,” with a living area separated from the bed(s) by a privacy wall.
 Fairfield Inn & Suites has standard rooms, studios and some 1-bedroom suites.